-Another difficulty expressed by the participants was that due to the loss of a family's source of income, adolescents must think hard to help their parents who are still alive and survival of their siblings.
-A research study by (Rotheram-Bonis et al., 2005) found that adolescents with chronically ill parents experience a loss process and experience depressive anxiety disorder caused by a less conducive environment and an unstable economy.
+Another difficulty expressed by the participants was that due to the loss of a family's source of income, adolescents must think hard to help their parents who are still alive and the survival of their siblings.
+A research study by (Guzzo & Gobbi, 2021) found that adolescents with chronically ill parents experience a loss process and experience depressive anxiety disorder caused by a less conducive environment and an unstable economy.
 Another study of adolescents in Indonesia found that the economic impact of COVID-19 triggered adolescents to marry early (Rahiem, 2021).
 Early marriage solves economic problems after one or both parents die from COVID-19.
 Efforts to overcome economic problems have an impact on increasing the burden on adolescents to replace the role of parents lost due to COVID-19.
 The impact of the increased role of adolescents on adolescent mental health after the loss of parents needs to address.
-It is crucial to detect post-behind adolescent mental health early and provide mental counseling at school UKS in dealing with symptoms of stress and anxiety.
+It is crucial to detect post-behind adolescent mental health early and provide mental counseling at the school health Unit in dealing with symptoms of stress and anxiety (Arfianto et al., 2023).